DataWithLj/global_electronics_retail/docs/README.md

 ### Data Quality Audit
 There were no problems with customers table, exchange rates, product table, and stores table.

-There were 49719 null delivery dates in sales table.
+There were 49719 null delivery dates in sales table. ***Check if there is relation with store key and null in delivery data***